MrSampy/Map-Gen-2D/README.md

 - If the road passes through the river, then it becomes a bridge
 - Berries (strawberries, blueberries) are generated only in grassland biome
 - Ores (iron, coal) are generated only in the mountains biome
+- Corals (Pink, Violet) are generated only in the coast biome

+## Description of map generation
+1. Three maps(Height, Heat and Moisture) are generated using Perlin noise with different seeds
+2. Heat and Moisture maps are renewed using Height map(Mountains are cold and humid, and oceans are humid)
+3. Using the Whittaker Classification Scheme, a biome map is generated.

 ## Architecture